lorossi/empty-html5-canvas-project/README.md

 Font [Roboto](https://fonts.google.com/specimen/Roboto), made by Google, is packaged in this repository.

-[JSzip](https://stuk.github.io/jszip/) library, made by [Stuart Knightley](https://github.com/Stuk), is packaged in this repository.
+Library [JSzip](https://stuk.github.io/jszip/) library, made by [Stuart Knightley](https://github.com/Stuk), is packaged in this repository.

-[simplex-noise.js](https://github.com/jwagner/simplex-noise.js) slightly, made by [Jonathan Wagner](https://github.com/jwagner), is packaged in this repository.
+Library [simplex-noise.js](https://github.com/jwagner/simplex-noise.js) slightly, made by [Jonathan Wagner](https://github.com/jwagner), is packaged in this repository.
 I have made some small changes to the original version.